Self Guided Programs

 Good Behaviour Policy

-• Groups visiting the Zoo must respect and follow the Zoo rules.
+• Groups must respect and follow the Zoo Rules and Leaf Rules during their visit

 • Please be kind to the Park and Zoo.
 Do not litter.
 Use the available garbage and recycling cans.

-• Class and group behaviour is the responsibility of chaperones NOT Assiniboine Park Conservancy’s Program Instructors.
+• Class and group behaviour is the responsibility of chaperones, NOT Assiniboine Park Conservancy’s staff.

 • We reserve the right to ask a group that is disruptive, or presents a danger to themselves or others, to leave the Zoo without compensation.